JSON Schema Validation Best Practices 2026: Draft 2020-12 Examples

 - Forgetting additionalProperties -- By default, objects allow any extra fields.
 Set

-additionalProperties: falseto catch typos and unexpected data in API requests. - Not enabling format validation -- The
+additionalProperties: falseto catch typos and unexpected data in API requests. - Using additionalProperties inside the wrong composed schema -- When

 formatkeyword is an annotation by default in most validators.
 In Ajv, installajv-formatsand calladdFormats(ajv).
 In jsonschema (Python), install withpip install jsonschema[format]. - Using oneOf when anyOf works --